jason-hernandez-73/Mental_Health/README.md

-# Machine Learning - How does Unemployment related to Mental illness?
+# Machine Learning - How does Unemployment relate to Mental illness?

 This project tries to examine whether there are any predicted variables that could impact mental illness such as income.
-We first use the numeric matrix to pick out the more related variables on mental illess, then we build machines learning models like decision tree and random foreset to find out the most important variable.
+We first use the numeric matrix to pick out the more related variables on mental illess, then we build machine learning models like decision tree and random foreset to find out the most important variable.

 ## Getting Started